-- 2) Current sensors for the individual battery strings with display of the battery capacity - 3) Display of the target voltage for trickle charging and % display of the balancing power per cell/block - 4) If necessary, the BMS must be able to be upgraded using optionally available accessories such as current sensors so that data for individual battery capacity measurement and display of the measurement results is possible for each cell/block. - E. After commissioning, the battery management system (BMS) must autonomously provide all collected measurement data in a prepared form.
+4) If necessary, the BMS must be able to be upgraded using optionally available accessories such as current sensors so that data for individual battery capacity measurement and display of the measurement results is possible for each cell/block.

+- E. After commissioning, the battery management system (BMS) must autonomously provide all collected measurement data in a prepared form.
 The battery management system (BMS) must be able to carry out measurements on non-local auxiliary and replacement batteries for electrical switchgear or generator starting batteries and replacement batteries for substations and to display the results clearly. - 1) Via a web interface (encrypted, IP V4 and IP V6)

-All measurement data and alarm states must be displayed intuitively and clearly and communicated to a user in order to be able to make the best possible decision on how to proceed in an emergency on site.
+All measurement data and alarm states must be displayed intuitively and clearly and communicated to enable a user to make the best possible decision on how to proceed in an emergency on site.
 Each battery or battery string within the managed system must be clearly identifiable for the end user and clearly displayed on a graphical interface.
 The end user must be able to add their own descriptions for each battery cell or block, which are retained even after a firmware update.